Canon 4000D vs M50

 It is notable that the M50 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

-Both the 4000D and the M50 are recent models that feature in their makers' current product line-up.
+Both the 4000D and the M50 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 4000D vs M50